quire-io/guide/_docs/overview-05-navigating-quire.md

 date:   2019-06-13 16:10:00 +0800
 categories: navigation
 ---
-Learn how to navigate around Quire's workspace.
+Here are some ways to help you better navigate through Quire.

 ## Project/Organization Dropdown Menu